MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br>

-Try running the code below to create a date for every possible day of the survey.
+Run the code below to create a date for every possible day of the survey.

 ``` r
 library(tidyverse)  #lubridate is included in the great tidyverse